kcp-dev/kcp/FAQ.md

 Check out our [concepts](https://github.com/kcp-dev/kcp/blob/main/docs/concepts.md) document and feel free to open an issue if something is not covered.

 ## If kcp is a Kubernetes API server without pod-like APIs, how do resources like Deployments get scheduled?

 kcp has a concept called [syncer](https://github.com/kcp-dev/kcp/blob/main/docs/concepts.md#syncer) which is installed on each [SyncTarget](https://github.com/kcp-dev/kcp/blob/main/docs/concepts.md#workload-cluster).
 The [syncer](https://github.com/kcp-dev/kcp/blob/main/docs/concepts.md#syncer) negotiates, with kcp, a set of APIs to make accessible in the workspace.
 This may include things like [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) or other resources you may explicitly configure the syncer to synchronize to kcp.
 Once these APIs are made available in your [Workspace](https://github.com/kcp-dev/kcp/blob/main/docs/concepts.md#workspace) you may then create resources of that type.
 From there, the [Location and Placement](https://github.com/kcp-dev/kcp/blob/main/docs/concepts.md#location) APIs help determine which [Location](https://github.com/kcp-dev/kcp/blob/main/docs/concepts.md#location) your deployable resource lands on.

-## Will KCP be able to pass the K8S conformance tests in [CNCF Conformance Suites](https://www.cncf.io/certification/software-conformance/)?
+## Will kcp be able to pass the K8S conformance tests in [CNCF Conformance Suites](https://www.cncf.io/certification/software-conformance/)?

 No, the Kubernetes conformance suites require that all Kubernetes APIs are supported and kcp does not support all APIs out of the box (for instance, Pods).